1

 I shrug.
 "The pills are strong, I guess."

-Last, we get a grip of paper towels and wipe down the floor by hand instead of using the mop, or “Hep stick” as JJ calls it, short for hepatitis stick.
+Lunchtime came and went, now it’s time for daily house cleaning.
+Cell doors are opened two at a time on top tier and two at a time on bottom tier.
+My celly’s done a lot of time and knows the best way to clean.
+We take the spray bottle and spray every surface in the cell: the metal toilet and metal sink connected to it, the metal corner table and metal stool, and a gray concrete floor.
+We wipe the table then the sink then the toilet.
+Lastly, we get a grip of paper towels and wipe down the floor by hand instead of using the mop, or “Hep stick” as JJ calls it, short for hepatitis stick.
 Cleaning the cell makes me wonder about the kinds of bacterial colonies that have grown resistant to the weak spray and are thriving under the microscope.

-CLACK CLACK, CLACK CLACK.
+CLACK CLACK, CLACK CLACK

 JJ heads to the phone, I stand just outside of my cell, watching the inmates go about the section like little ants in a farm.
 A few ants go to the phones, a few ants start doing laps, a card game starts at the tables, a few ants pull out plastic chairs and plop down in front of the TV.
 Then there’s Officer Steroid, watching everyone like the evil cricket in A Bug’s Life.

+I need to get my legs moving so I head over and start doing laps.
+Round and round the tables I go, watching what's going on around me, always out of the corner of my eye.
 After doing dozens and dozens of laps and getting lost in thought a few times I glance at the clock.
 Twenty minutes — that's it.
 Only twenty minutes have passed.
 What the hell kind of twilight shit is this?
 It feels like I've been walking for…

-I do another full scan around the section, this time with an intention to find something to do.
+I do another full scan around the section, this time with the intention to find something to do.
 I see Dan walking laps on the other side so I step out of the invisible track and stand a few moments while inmates pass me, then step back in next to Dan.

 "What up, dude?"
 I ask after we both head-nod, acknowledging each other.